Eel River (California): 20th century

-In 1964, a severe Pineapple Express event, known as the Christmas flood of 1964, brought heavy rains to coastal northern California.
+In 1964, a severe Pineapple Express event known as "The '64 Flood" brought heavy rains to coastal northern California.
 The Eel River drainage area was directly in the storm's path.
 With no major dams to control its flow, the main Eel reached a peak of 936000 cuft/s, with 200000 cuft/s from the South Fork alone.
-Ten towns were obliterated with dozens of others damaged; at least 20 bridges were destroyed, and some, including Miranda and South Fork, were never rebuilt.
+Ten towns were obliterated with dozens of others damaged; at least 20 bridges were destroyed, and some were never rebuilt.
 The heavy damage was due not only to the water, but to the huge amount of sediment and debris swept down the river, including millions of board feet of timber.
 The deepest flood waters were nearly 70 ft above the normal river level.
 Several thousand people were left homeless by the floods and over 4,000 head of livestock died.

 The large storms of the mid-20th century, along with the ecological changes from logging and grazing activities, almost wiped out the river's salmon run.
-Due to huge earth-flows caused by the record rain in 1964, 105 million tons of sediment were carried down the Eel River between December 21–23 as measured at Scotia – more than in the previous eight years combined.
+Due to huge earth-flows caused by the record rain in 1964, 105 million tons of sediment were carried down the Eel River between December 21–23 as measured at Scotia–more than in the previous eight years combined.
 This sediment scoured away or buried spawning grounds for salmon and steelhead trout, causing the populations of these fish to drop to dangerous levels by the mid-1970s.

 The flooding was also deleterious to rail service through the Eel River canyon.
-After the 1964 floods, much of the topography in the Eel River drainage has been permanently damaged, and landslides occur much more often, frequently damaging local road and rail infrastructure.
+After the 1964 flood, much of the topography in the Eel River drainage has been permanently transfigured, and landslides occur more often, frequently damaging local road and rail infrastructure.
 In 1998, after another large flood in the winter of 1996–1997 washed out sections of the line, the Northwestern Pacific became the first railroad to be shut down by the federal government for safety reasons.
 Although the portion south of Willits was reopened in 2006, the section between Willits and Samoa, which includes the entire Eel River portion of the tracks, is unlikely to ever be returned to service.

 Ecology

 Plants

 The Eel River watershed lies within the Oregon and Northern California Coastal freshwater ecoregion, which is characterized by temperate coniferous forests consisting largely of Douglas fir and western hemlock.
 The watershed also contains many stands of Redwood that are among the largest such trees in California.
-In the Eel River basin, redwoods can be found further inland than other parts of the northern California coast because of the wide lower valley of the river, which acts like a funnel conducting moist air eastwards from the coast.
+In the Eel River basin, redwoods can be found further inland than other parts of the northern California coast because of the wide lower valley of the river, which acts as a funnel conducting moist air eastward from the coast.
 However, redwood groves are still most common in the drainage area of the South Fork Eel River, which lies closest to the Pacific.